-45. Where the project agreement recognizes the contracting authority's right to terminate for its convenience, the compensation payable to the concessionaire usually covers compensation for the same items included in compensation payable upon termination for default by the contracting authority (see para.
-42), although not necessarily to the full extent.
-In order to establish the equitable amount of compensation due to the concessionaire, it may be useful to distinguish between termination for convenience during the construction phase and termination for convenience during the operational phase:

-(a) Termination for convenience during the construction phase.
+- 49. Where the project agreement recognizes the contracting authority's right to terminate for its convenience, the compensation payable to the concessionaire usually covers compensation for the same items included in compensation payable upon termination for breach by the contracting authority (see para.
+46), although not necessarily to the full extent.
+In order to establish the equitable amount of compensation due to the concessionaire, it may be useful to distinguish between termination for convenience during the construction phase and termination for convenience during the operational phase: - (a) Termination for convenience during the construction phase.
 If the project agreement is terminated during the construction phase, the compensation arrangements may be similar to those which are followed in connection with large construction contracts that allow for termination for convenience.
 In those cases, the contractor is usually entitled to the portion of the price that is attributable to the construction satisfactorily performed, as well as for expenses and losses incurred by the contractor arising from the termination.
 However, since the contracting authority does not normally pay a price for the construction work carried out by the concessionaire, the main criterion for calculating compensation would typically be the total investment effectively made by the concessionaire up to the time of termination, including all sums actually disbursed under the loan facilities extended by the lenders to the concessionaire for the purpose of carrying out construction under the project agreement, and expenses related to the cancellation of loan agreements.
 One additional question is whether and to what extent the concessionaire may be entitled to recover lost profit for the portion of the contract that has been terminated for convenience.
 On the one hand, the concessionaire might have foregone other business opportunities in anticipation of completing the project and operating the facility through the anticipated duration of the concession.
 On the other hand, an obligation of the contracting authority to compensate the concessionaire for its lost profit might make it financially prohibitive for the contracting authority to exercise its right of termination for convenience.
-One approach may be for the project agreement to establish a scale of payments to be made by the contracting authority as compensation for lost profits, the amount of the payments depending upon the stage of the construction that has been completed when the project agreement is terminated for convenience.
-It should be noted, however, that in the contract practice of some countries, government agencies do not assume any obligation to compensate for lost profits when a large construction contract is terminated for convenience;
+One approach may be for the project agreement to establish a scale of payments to be made by the contracting authority as compensation for lost profits and the amount of the payments depending upon the stage of the construction that has been completed when the project agreement is terminated for convenience;

 (b) Termination for convenience during the operational phase.
 As regards the construction work satisfactorily completed by the concessionaire, the compensation arrangements may be the same as for termination for convenience during the construction phase.
-However, equitable compensation for termination for convenience during the operational phase might require fair compensation for lost profits, which is usually calculated on the basis of the concessionaire's revenue during a certain number of previous financial years.
+However, equitable compensation for termination for convenience during the operational phase might require fair compensation for lost profits.
 The higher standard of compensation in this case may be justified by the fact that, unlike termination during the construction phase, when the contracting authority might need to undertake to complete the work at its own expense, upon termination during the operational phase the contracting authority might be able to receive a completed facility capable of being operated profitably.
+Compensation for lost profits is often calculated on the basis of the concessionaire's revenue during a certain number of previous financial years, but in some cases other elements, such as the anticipated profit on the basis of the agreed tariffs, may need to be taken into account.
+This is so because in some infrastructure projects such as toll roads and similar projects, which are characterized by high financial costs and relatively low income at the early stages of operation, termination may occur before the project has a history of profitability.